nusco/narjillos/backlog.md

 ## Computer Dummy

-* Don't require Gradle to start the programs (only to build them)
 * Externalize all configurable parameters to a JSON file
 * Save Petri dish
 * Load Petri dish